 Jimmy D. “Skip” Hulett, Jr.

 (Boerne, TX) is a former State District Judge and has practiced law in Texas since 1983.
 Presently serving as a General Counsel, Skip is an experienced mediator and litigator.
 A frequent speaker for continuing legal education seminars, civic organizations, and churches, he served as President of the Jefferson County Young Lawyers Association and is a former recipient of the Outstanding Young Lawyer of Jefferson County Award.
-Skip is a Life Fellow of the Texas Bar Foundation and has also served as Director of Mediation & Arbitration Services for Transitional Ministries.
+Skip is a Life Fellow of the Texas Bar Foundation and is an active member of his church, presently serving as an Elder at Nineteen Ten Church in Boerne, Texas.
+He has also served as Director of Mediation & Arbitration Services for Transitional Ministries.
 Skip resides in the Texas Hill Country along with his wife Susan, and they have three adult children.

 (Waco, TX) is a business development consultant and entrepreneur.
 Whether software or personal relationships, the common thread in his career has been about bridging skills and opportunity gaps within underserved communities.
 He is passionate about seeing growth in individuals when they are surrounded by the right resources and mentorship.
 This passion has fueled his work in starting an NPO, directing a local Boys & Girls Club, supporting the Mayor’s office in launching the My Brother’s Keeper initiative in San Antonio, and leading growth initiatives for the nation’s first degreed tech apprenticeship program.
 He currently resides in Waco, TX with his wife, Sophia, and two children, Skye and Sevyn where they attend Glory Bell Church.

-(Dallas, TX) is Senior Director of Executive Communication for Vizient Inc. He holds a Bachelors and Masters degree from Baylor University in Communication where he was recognized as the department’s top student and graduated with honors.
+(Dallas, TX) is an executive communication consultant for Blue Cross and Blue Shield of Texas.
+He holds a Bachelors and Masters degree from Baylor University in Communication where he was recognized as the department’s top student and graduated with honors.
 Jay has a deep passion for the power of communication in organizations, particularly the church.
 Having served as a staff member and layperson in a variety of church and faith-based settings, Jay has experienced first-hand the transformative power of effectively communicating a Scripture-centered approach to church unity.
 Jay is also an avid college basketball fan and met his wife Sarah shooting hoops at Baylor.
 She remains the only person to beat him in a game of one-on-one while wearing a dress and flip flops.
-Jay and Sarah have one child.

 (San Antonio, TX) is a communication strategist and entrepreneur passionate about finding ways that business and the church intersect to create opportunities for people to use their vocations to love God and love others.
-She has a background in communications and design in both nonprofit and for-profit settings and is currently shepherding The Impact Guild, a collaborative community focused on community development.
-Sarah’s alignment with One Another Project comes through a shared passion to see God’s people restored in healthy relationships with God and one another.
-She and her husband Bill have two daughters.
+She has a background in communications and design in both nonprofit and for-profit settings and is currently launching The Impact Guild, a collaborative workspace focused on community development in partnership with her church, The Park Community Church.
+Sarah’s alignment with Christian Unity Ministries comes through a shared passion to see God’s people restored in healthy relationships with God and one another.
+She and her husband Bill have one child.